phmullins/phmullins/README.md

 What follows is a small example of my current software stack (v1.0.6).
 I use a 14-inch MacBook Pro with Apple's M1 Pro SoC, macOS
 Monterey 12.6, [Warp](https://www.warp.dev/) terminal, [Fish](https://github.com/fish-shell/fish-shell) shell,
 [Hack](https://sourcefoundry.org/hack/) monospace font, and the [BBEdit](https://www.barebones.com/products/bbedit/) text editor.
-I also use Parallels [Toolbox](https://www.parallels.com/products/toolbox/) for Mac to keep my MacBook Pro awake, keep the SSD clean, and for things like timers, alarms, and dozens of other useful things.
+I also use Parallels [Toolbox](https://www.parallels.com/products/toolbox/) for macOS to keep my MacBook Pro awake, keep the SSD clean, and for things like timers, alarms, and dozens of other useful things.
 Additionally, I use [1Password](https://1password.com/) for managing my login passwords and software keys, [SoundSource](https://rogueamoeba.com/soundsource/) for controlling the audio on my laptop, [Arq](https://www.arqbackup.com/) for doing hourly incremental backups, [Drafts](https://getdrafts.com/) for creating